 Gunnery Sargent Rock (Bruce Stewart) played a couple of games of Crossfiregrad by Doctor Phalanx.
 However, he moved it from Stalingrad to the Italian Campaign with the Germans attacking 2 New Zealand Division (Kiwis) in Cassino town, I guess representing a local counter attack.
 Except where noted, all words and photos are by Bruce.

-Chris and I had another go at ‘O’ Group sample scenario transferred to the Eastern Front.
-As in our first play test, “Cristot” became “Kristov” and the Germans were attacking a Soviet defensive position.
-Adam was umpire and provided rules knowledge, figures, most of the terrain, and narrative for the battle report.
-I add some extra thoughts at the end.
+Adam and Chris had another go at the ‘O’ Group sample scenario transferred to the Eastern Front.
+As in our first play test and second play test, “Cristot” became “Kristov” and the Germans were attacking a Soviet defensive position.
+Adam was keen to have a go himself so took the role of the attacking Germans.
+Adam also provided rules knowledge, figures, most of the terrain, and narrative for the battle report.
+Chris was the defending Soviets.
+I took photos and add some extra thoughts at the end.

 As my recent post on Three dimensions of game design: Simulation, Playability, Abstraction shows, I’m allergic to multiple steps to resolve a single action during game.
 I’m allergic because multiple steps slows the game down.
 ‘O’ Group has three steps to resolve each shooting action by a rifle platoon – spot, hit, save.
 Of course, the is the traditional link from hit to save as well, but there is also a link between the first step (spot) and the last (save) that you have to remember – and those links add cognitive load and take time.
 So I wanted to explore simpler rules that achieved a similar effect but with less steps.
 I can’t match the results exactly but I can get pretty close with a single to hit step, dropping spot and save.

 Warning: Do not read this post unless probabilities in game design are your thing.